renogomez/cc-2019-research-msk/README.md

 Where Kafka producers and Kafka clusters are deployed on each zone, the data is distributed evenly across the clusters and the consumers aggregate data from all three clusters.

-In case of a failover, all the Kafka producers are marked down, the consumers are stopped, there is a debugging phase, the consumers are restarted and, afterwards, the producers are restarted.
+In case of a **failover**, all the Kafka producers are marked down, the consumers are stopped, there is a debugging phase, the consumers are restarted and, afterwards, the producers are restarted.

 Here are the pros and the cons of this deployment pattern: